AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/prerequisites.md

 ## Third-party extensions

-Adobe recommends that you contact your extension vendor to determine whether your extension is fully compatible with Adobe Commerce latest released version.
+Adobe recommends that you contact your extension vendor to determine whether your extension is fully compatible with the latest version of Adobe Commerce.